FILTER THE NEGATIVE MESSAGES

 QUINCY UNIVERSITY RESPONSES

-In a period when many private colleges are experiencing a decline in enrollment, new student enrollment at Quincy University remains strong with the third largest freshman group in over 15 years!
-Reasonable tuition, increased scholarship assistance and a commitment to graduate people in four years all play a role in that growth.
+In a period when many private colleges are experiencing a decline in enrollment, student enrollment at Quincy University remains strong!
+Reasonable tuition, increased scholarship assistance and a commitment to graduate people in four years are important contributors to this success.

 Because private colleges don’t receive taxpayer support, they do cost more than public universities.
 In addition, there are added costs to maintain the smaller class sizes that create a personalized education for every student.
 Full-time professors cost more than graduate teaching assistants.
 There are costs for ensuring that every student has access to internship and other practical experiences that are especially important to your success in a tight job market.
 While we make these spending decisions carefully, we’re also passionate about the quality of the learning experience that every student has.

 However, private college tuitions and the financial aid they offer vary widely.
 It pays to make careful comparisons.
 The cost to attend Quincy University is significantly lower than at many private colleges.
-Here in Illinois, for instance, QU’s costs are much closer to those at the University of Illinois than they are to the costs at similar private Illinois schools.
-For the 2012- 2013 academic year, QU’s cost for tuition, fees, housing and meals is $34,980.
+For the 2014 - 2015 academic year, QU’s cost for tuition, fees, housing and meals is $36,540.

 EARLY SCHOLARSHIP AWARDING